 Tables to determine sprinkler activation time for fixed and transient ignition source fires as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).

-Tables to sprinkler activation time for fires with unknown HRR profile as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).
+Tables to estimate sprinkler activation time for fires with an unknown HRR profile as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).

-The assumptions and background for the calculations performed to develop the tables in set are discussed in Section 06.03.06 of IMC 0308, Attachment 3, Appendix F. The primary assumptions are as follows:
+The assumptions and background for the calculations performed to develop the tables in set F are discussed in Section 06.03.06 of IMC 0308, Attachment 3, Appendix F. The primary assumptions are as follows:

-To determine time, smoke detectors are modeled as sprinkler heads with a RTI of 5 (m×s)0.5 and an activation temperature 9°F above ambient (86°F).
+To determine actuation time, smoke detectors are modeled as sprinkler heads with a response time index (RTI) of 5 (m×s)0.5 and an activation temperature 9°F above ambient (86°F).
 The assumed RTI and activation temperature are identical to those that are used in the sample FDT 11 calculations in NUREG-1805.

 For the sprinkler activation calculations, sprinkler heads were assumed to have an activation temperature of 165°F and an RTI of 130 (m×s)0.5.
 These values were used in the fire modeling supporting the LAR of several plants transitioning to NFPA 805.